 Failure to appear in court will result in the following actions by the court:

 - A warrant for arrest will be issued for failure to appear/contempt of court.
 The warrant will be entered by the respective police agency into the State of Ohio computer.
-When arrested, you will be required to post a cash bond to guarantee your appearance in court.
+If arrested, you may be required to post a cash bond to guarantee your appearance in court.

-- The court will notify the Bureau of Motor Vehicles (BMV) in Columbus, of your failure to appear.
-The BMV will suspend your driving rights and deny renewal of your driver’s license and registration until you resolve this matter with the court.
-There are additional fees added to the original cost of the ticket by both the court and the State of Ohio.
+- The court will notify the Bureau of Motor Vehicles (BMV) of your failure to appear.
+The BMV will suspend your driving rights and deny renewal of your driver’s license and registration until you resolve this matter with the court, and there will be additional fees added to the original cost of the ticket by both the court and the State of Ohio.